lyfegame/coding-interview/README.md

 ## Exercise (Part 2)

-Make this a message board so that any logged in user can leave messages.
+Implement a message board on top of the UI so that any logged in user can leave messages.
 It should have the following functionaity.
 - After login, user can see their own messages and all other user's messages.
 - Users can delete their own messages after posted.
 - Users can post messages after login.

-You are welcome to use static data on the UI for this part.
-If you are able to update the DB schema and API to support the functionality, please also include the change in your path.
+Please setup static data for this part, it is **not required** that any data is persisted.

 ## Submitting your code